-The Code requires implementation from 1 April 2023 and therefore there is no impact on the 2022/23 Statement of Accounts, and none of the new or amended standards within the 2023/24 Code are expected to have a material impact on the information provided in the financial statements.
+The Code requires implementation from I April 2024 and therefore there is no impact on the 2023/24 Statement of Accounts.
+With the exception of IFRS 16, it is not anticipated that the other items above will have a significant impact on the information provided in the 2024/25 financial statements.